atefehmohseni/atefehmohseni/README.md

 - 😄 Pronouns: She/Her

-- ⚡ Fun fact: I've staretd my journey in Information Technology in 2011, but only recently I've started using wireless products!
+- ⚡ Fun fact: I need to know the story behind the products I use!
+Like Robinhood app, my cleasnser or even my car!

 ## Technical Skills
 <p float="left">